Current Environment:

 Fax: 617-730-0463

-Boston Children's Hospital is the primary pediatric teaching hospital of Harvard Medical School
+Boston Children's Hospital is the primary pediatric teaching hospital of Harvard Medical School.

 END Technology Program

-The Electroneurodiagnostic (END) Technology Program for medical personnel at Boston Children's Hospital is a 12-month instruction program in the art and science of clinical neurophysiologic technology.
+The Electroneurodiagnostic (END) Technology Program for medical personnel at Boston Children’s Hospital is a 12-month instructional program in the art and science of clinical neurophysiologic technology.
 The program runs from June to June, Monday-Thursday.

-Our program trains technologists in EEG, evoked potentials, epilepsy monitoring, sleep technology and related fields.
+Our program trains technologists in EEG, evoked potentials, epilepsy monitoring, sleep technology, and related fields.